-Despite philosophers, depressed poets and novelists, I believe that there is meaning to life, and what’s more – we have it now today, to do with as we want, one day at a time and that’s a precious resource.
-“Life is what you make it” as my mother used to say.
+Despite what some philosophers, depressed poets and novelists may claim, I believe that there is a meaning to life, and what’s more – we have it now today, to do with as we want, one day at a time and that’s a precious resource.
+“Life is what you make it” – as my mother used to say.

 THE MEANING OF LIFE

 I would like to suggest however, that without “Health” we cannot have meaning.
-I’m suggesting that to have true meaning, you need a degree of physical and mental health, but perhaps even more importantly, emotional and spiritual health.
+I’m suggesting that to have true meaning, you need health.
+The question is – what health?

-We must change our perspective on health.
-Not only must we understand wholistic (yes the spelling was deliberate) health, but accept that disease is part of the whole, there’s a scale.
-It’s not black and white, night and day.
+Well, I’m not sure we all do.
+I’m not even sure that I do.
+Not only must we understand wholistic (yes the spelling was deliberate) health, but accept that disease is part of the whole, there’s a scale to health.
+It’s not black and white, night and day, hot and cold.
 We can’t have insight into our own health without these understandings.

-Greed, dishonesty, arrogance, stupidity, laziness, and ignorance – I’ve seen all of these abuses in traditional and alternative healthcare too.
-Fortunately these shortcomings are balanced by many doing their best for the right reasons, often under “non-ideal” conditions.
+Greed, dishonesty, arrogance, stupidity, laziness, and ignorance – we’ve all seen all of these abuses in life and in traditional (and alternative) healthcare too.
+We see politics, we see consumerism, we see avarice and we see self seeking behaviour.
+Fortunately these shortcomings are often balanced by many doing their best, for what they believe the right reasons, and often under “non-ideal” conditions.

 HOW MUCH DO WE REALLY KNOW?

-But let us never forget as we deal with these issues, just how little any of us really know.
-Let’s accept that we will remain in awe at the body’s wonder, yet let’s never give up trying to seek its secrets and answers to our answers.
+Let us never forget as we deal with these issues, just how little any of us really know.
+Let’s accept that we will remain in awe at the body’s wonder, yet let’s never give up trying to seek its secrets and answers, in answer to our questions.

 WHAT IS PHYSICAL HEALTH?

-While there’s always commonsense to consider, we can look to a basic understanding of why we do what we do in the face of adversity – do we act now or wait until illness becomes apparent (and we ‘get’ ill).
+While there’s always “common-sense” to refer to, we can look to a basic understanding of why we do what we do in the face of adversity – do we act now or wait until illness becomes apparent – that’s what we call “getting ill.”

 In my opinion we could look at failing physical health in different levels and within different ranges.